joeflintham/rbac/readme.md

 # Notes

-* Remove setup.php after use
+* Remove index.php after use
 * Don't use in production (savvy users can log in by hacking cookies and sessions, albeit only if they already have credentials, and you probably want to direct them through specific routes for analytics, conversion, etc)
 * If you're already using a DB class you should find it easy to wrap the User and Permissions classes around that instead of the DB class used here.